nebunebu/nebvim/README.md

 My personal neovim config using [tolerable](https://github.com/wires-org/tolerable-nvim-nix).

 > [!CAUTION]
-> This is a work in progress
+> This is a work in progress and is under constant development.
+> This README does not necessarily reflect the current state of the
+> configuration.

 ## CONTENTS